-At the mouth of the Patuxent river, which leads to Solomon’s Island, Drum Point protrudes into the river.
-To mark the entrance to the river and to keep mariner’s off the shoal, a light house was built on the point.
-It is referred to as a screw-pile light house because the steel pilings supporting the lighthouse were screwed into the bay bottom.
-The history of the light house has been preserved by the Calvert Museum through moving the lighthouse to the museum property.
+At the mouth of the Patuxent River, which leads to Solomon’s Island, Drum Point protrudes into the river.
+To mark the entrance to the river and to keep mariner’s off the shoal, a lighthouse was built on the point.
+It is referred to as a screw-pile lighthouse because the steel pilings supporting the lighthouse were screwed into the bay bottom.
+The history of the lighthouse has been preserved by the Calvert Museum by moving the lighthouse to the museum property.

 The lighthouse was built with living quarters for the lighthouse keeper and his family.
 Since the light was originally powered by kerosene, the lighthouse keeper had to be present at all times to keep the light burning.
 The small house was divided into a number of living spaces.